CPMcshane/Wordle-Aid/README.md

 away the answer.

 ## How to Use
-Type the words you have guessed in your Wordle game into the Aid's text box and hit submit.
-Then click each letter to toggle the color to match the feedback you got from your actual Wordle game.
+Type the words guessed in the Wordle game into the Aid's text box and hit enter.
+Then click each letter to toggle the color to match the feedback given from the actual Wordle game.
 Once you are ready hit the generate words button.
 A list of possible words will be generated for you to guess from.